 Albert Einstein College of Medicine

-Principal Investigator: Dr. Jean Hébert
+Principal Investigator: Jean Hébert

 Research Team: Hiroko Nobuta, Joanna Krzyspiak, Alexander Quesada, Marta Gronska-Peski, Jayleecia Smith